wheelercj/Expresser/docs/CONTRIBUTING.md

 ## How to contribute code
 1. Start by creating a [fork](https://guides.github.com/activities/forking/) of the repository.
 2. Find a problem to fix or feature to add that will be important to users.
-Looking at the project's [to do list](https://github.com/wheelercj/Calc/projects/2) or [issues](https://github.com/wheelercj/Calc/issues) might help.
+Looking at the project's [to do list](https://github.com/wheelercj/Expresser/projects/2) or [issues](https://github.com/wheelercj/Expresser/issues) might help.
 One of the easiest ways to add a new feature to the program is by creating a calculator function (see the next section).
 3. Create a new branch off of the `develop` branch with a descriptive name.
 4. Follow the steps in the [GitHub flow guide](https://guides.github.com/introduction/flow/).
 Merge your commits to `develop`.

 ### How to create a new calculator function
 1. Add the function's info to the `README.md`.
 1. Open the file `DefaultSymbols.hpp`.
-2. If your function is a combination of features the calculator already has, then it can be expressed as a string and can be added to the `default_macros` map.
+2. If your function is a combination of features the program already has, then it can be expressed as a string and can be added to the `default_macros` map.
 That's it, the function is implemented!
 3. Otherwise, you will need to write a C++ function for this new calculator function.
 Start by adding the function name and [function pointer](https://www.cprogramming.com/tutorial/function-pointers.html) to the `default_funcs` map in `DefaultSymbols.hpp`.
 4. Open the file `Functions.h` and add the function prototype.
 5. Open the file `Functions.cpp` and add the function definition.